openMF/mifos-security-plugin/README.md

 ## For Users

-1. [Download link for Mifos® Reporting Plugin ](https://sourceforge.net/projects/mifos/files/mifos-plugins/MifosSecurityPlugin/MifosSecurityPlugin-1.12.0.zip/download)  and extract the files (java jar files are on it)
+1. [Download link for Mifos® Security Plugin ](https://sourceforge.net/projects/mifos/files/mifos-plugins/MifosSecurityPlugin/MifosSecurityPlugin-1.12.0.zip/download)  and extract the files (java jar files are on it)

-2. Option 1 - Execute only for Docker® - Create a directory, copy the Mifos® Reporting Plugin and the Pentaho® libraries in it
+2. Option 1 - Execute only for Docker® - Create a directory, copy the Mifos® Security Plugin and the Pentaho® libraries in it

 ```bash
     mkdir mifos-security-plugin  && cd mifos-security-plugin
 ```

-2. Option 2 - Execute only for Apache Tomcat® - Copy the Mifos® Reporting Plugin and Pentaho® libraries in $TOMCAT_HOME/webapps/fineract-provider/WEB-INF/lib/
+2. Option 2 - Execute only for Apache Tomcat® - Copy the Mifos® Security Plugin libraries in $TOMCAT_HOME/webapps/fineract-provider/WEB-INF/lib/

 3. Restart Docker® or Apache Tomcat®